rsatrioadi/character-viewer/README.md

 Character Viewer is designed for quick, search-based access to Unicode characters.
 It does not display an exhaustive list of all characters, nor does it support browsing by category.

-You can click on a character directly or navigate through the character grid using the arrow keys.
-To copy the selected character to the clipboard, simply press **Enter**.
+You can navigate through the character grid using the mouse or the arrow keys.
+To copy the selected character to the clipboard, simply click on it or press **Enter**.

 ## Why?